 Direct lender installment loans are like payday loans as a borrower can get money with little paperwork.
 They have slightly lower APR (typically 50-60% APR) and involve a longer repayment schedule.
 Many of these loan terms have many repayment installments agreed upfront.
 Most larger types of loan will use installments or regular recurring repayments.
 An ‘installment loan’ is often describing as like a payday loan but with installments.
 These are both direct loans in as much as you are interacting with the lenders.
 There are a few other small differences but most important is that both loans are unsecured.
 A borrower does not need to use their house or vehicle as collateral to get one of these loans.

-Any borrower will need to be prepared to pay the entire amount off in multipleinstallments.
+Any borrower must be prepared to pay the full amount off in multiple installments.
 They’re going to need to make sure there’s enough available cash flow as it’s required.
 Try to arrange your loan to come out in three installments, right after payday.
 This would be like having three back-to-back direct payday loans!
-As always, make sure to compare direct lender installment loans to get the very best rates online before making your final choice.
+As always, make sure to compare direct lender installment loans to get the very best rates online before making your choice.